 Which state was once covered by a sea that was filled with coral colonies, leading to plentiful amounts of this fossil?

-Michigan may be the Great Lakes state right now, but it used to be completely waterlogged, leading to the development of the Petoskey Stone.
-Technically a fossil (not a stone), this was designated Michigan’s state rock in 1965.
+Michigan may be the Great Lakes State right now, but it used to be completely waterlogged, leading to the development of Petoskey stones.
+Technically made of fossilized coral, this was designated Michigan’s state rock in 1965.

 If you can’t guess by the name of this fish what state chose it as its official fish, we can’t help you.